mui/mui-x/docs/data/date-pickers/date-picker/date-picker.md

 {{"demo": "CustomMonthLayout.js"}}

-### Add week number
+### Display week number

 To display week number, use the `displayWeekNumber`.
-You can customize the string displayed, by using the localization key`localeText.calendarWeekNumberText`.
+You can customize the calendar week header by using the localization key `localeText.calendarWeekNumberHeaderText`.
+You can also customize what's rendered as a calendar week number, using a callback for the localization key `localeText.calendarWeekNumberText`.

 {{"demo": "AddWeekNumber.js"}}